EBWiki/EBWiki/docs/SETUP_LOCALLY.md

 ```

 ## Set Up
-Once your tools are in place, follow these steps to get set up:
+Once your tools are in place, follow these steps to download and run the EBWiki application on your local system:

 1. Clone the EBWiki repository and `cd` into the directory.
 ```